Introduction

 On the darker side, technology has also made it easier for people to engage in non-consensual voyeurism.
 Hidden cameras, hacked accounts, and other forms of digital spying have become all too common.
 And let’s not forget the rise of revenge porn, where people’s private moments are shared without their consent.
 Unlike the innocent nosiness of checking out someone’s Instagram, this kind of voyeurism has serious emotional and legal consequences.

 But what’s really wild is how much we’ve normalized surveillance.
 We willingly invite it into our homes—Alexa, anyone?—and act shocked when we realize we’re constantly being watched.
 Suddenly, Orwell’s *1984* doesn’t seem so far-fetched.
-Who knew we’d be living in a real-life reality show where the cameras never turn off?
+Who knew we’d be living in a real-life reality show with realcamlife com where the cameras never turn off?

 ### Is It Legal to Be This Nosy?